TWBug/GoldCardHenge/content/faq/what-happens-if-i-lose-my-gold-card.en.md

 tags:
   - General
 ---
-Please log into the Online Application Portal, go to Application Menu --> Application for Re-issuance of Employment Gold Card.
+Please log into the Online Application Portal, go to Application Menu --> Replace Lost, Stolen or Damaged Employment Gold Card.

 Follow the directions and complete the steps.
 After about 2 weeks, you will be able to pick up your new Gold Card at your local National Immigration Agency Service Center.